llvm/circt/docs/RationaleHW-SV.md

-# RTL and SV Dialect Rationale
+# HW and SV Dialect Rationale

-This document describes various design points of the RTL and SV dialects, why they are the way they are, and current status.
+This document describes various design points of the HW and SV dialects, why they are the way they are, and current status.
 This follows in the spirit of other [MLIR Rationale docs](https://mlir.llvm.org/docs/Rationale/).